manuelbieh/react-book/basics/excursus-es2015+.md

 **Static object methods**

 Arrays and strings are not the only data structures which have gained new functionality.
 Objects have received a lot of new methods and improvements.
-Let's look at the most important ones briefly and one after the other:
+Let's look at the most important ones briefly:

 ```
 Object.assign(target, source[, source[,...]]);